-Be prepared to answer objective, short response, and/or essay questions, engage in active discussions using your text, and complete a reflective written assessment.
+Be prepared to answer objective, short response, and/or essay questions, engage in active discussions using your text, and complete a reflective written assessment during the first week of the semester.

 Active Reading Strategies

 The English Department recommends that students keep a reading journal and/or that they annotate their personal copies of their assigned summer reading text.
 An effective active reading process may include: